-If the terms of the RTA are not consistent with the terms of the proposed lease, the CCHA will notify the family and the owner of the discrepancies.

-Corrections to the terms of the RTA and/or the proposed lease will only be accepted as by email.
+- If the terms of the RTA are not consistent with the terms of the proposed lease, the CCHA will notify the family and the owner of the discrepancies. - Corrections to the terms of the RTA and/or the proposed lease will only be accepted as hard copies, in-person, by mail, or by email.
 The CCHA will not accept corrections by phone.

-Because of the time sensitive nature of the tenancy approval process, the CCHA will attempt to communicate with the owner and family by phone, or email.
-The CCHA will use mail when the parties cannot be reached by phone, fax, or email.
+Because of the time sensitive nature of the tenancy approval process, the CCHA will attempt to communicate with the owner and family by phone or email.
+The CCHA will use mail when the parties cannot be reached by phone or email.